Last updated on September 22, 2023

 Unexpectedly, the concept of freedom loomed large in Leonid’s mind.
 New insights from the Bible and Ivan’s words pricked his soul.
-Leonid remembered the Hidden City rulers telling the citizens they lived in paradise as special people.
+Leonid remembered the Hidden City landowners telling the citizens they lived in paradise as special people.
 Was that the truth?

 The next day at about the same time, Leonid returned to meet Ivan.
 Ivan appeared much older than the previous day, reminding Leonid that Ivan was sick.
-Leonid still didn’t know what to do, but he didn’t want to disappoint Ivan, who had chosen him to take his position.
+Leonid still didn’t know what to do, but he didn’t want to disappoint Ivan who had chosen him to take his position.

 “Greetings,” Leonid said.

 “Thank you for returning,” Ivan replied.
 “Did you have a chance to look at the book I gave you?”